 Before being elected to the Michigan House, VanderWall served as commissioner and chairman for the Mason County Board of Commissioners.
 He also served on the Western Michigan Fair Association for six years, was district chair for MSU Extension and served on boards for the United Way of Mason County.
 Curt is currently chair of the Women’s Jericho House Board.

-Curt and his wife, Diane, have been married for 34 years and have three children, a daughter-in-law, and a granddaughter.
+Curt and his wife, Diane, have been married for 37 years and have three children, a daughter-in-law, a son-in-law, and a granddaughter.
 They are involved with Covenant Christian School in Ludington and are active members of Mason County Reformed Church.

 Senator VanderWall can be contacted by clicking here.